Romance de la negra rubia

-Romance de la negra rubia is a novella by Argentine writer Gabriela Cabezón Cámara, published in 2014 by publishing house Eterna Cadencia.
-The plot follows the story of a poet who sets herself on fire to avoid being evicted from a building by the police, an act that makes her famous and allows her to help her community and then launch an international tour as a performance artist.
+Romance de la negra rubia is a 2014 novella by Argentine writer Gabriela Cabezón Cámara, published by Eterna Cadencia.
+It follows the story of a poet who sets herself on fire to avoid being evicted from a building by the police, an act that makes her famous and allows her to help her community and then launch an international tour as a performance artist.

 Through parody and irony, the novella explores themes such as power relations, political demagoguery, and traditional ideas of romantic love.
 It also addresses popular religiosity as a transgressive force in society and the value given to sacrifices and the dead as a bargaining chip to obtain favors or benefits from groups in power.

 According to Cabezón Cámara, the book is part of a sort of "dark trilogy" along with her two previous works: La Virgen Cabeza (2009) and Le viste la cara a Dios (2011).
 The idea of referring to her work as a "dark trilogy" was suggested by the author herself and then picked up in various interviews and reviews.

 Plot

-Gabi is a poet in a commune of artists who are living in a building as okupas (squatters).
+Gabi is a poet in a commune of artists who live in a building as okupas (squatters).
 When the police try to evict them, she decides to set fire to herself as a form of resistance, an event that is captured by television cameras.
 Gabi manages to survive the burns and becomes a popular heroine.
 At first, she is used as a symbol by political groups, but she later learns to use her power with the media to obtain benefits for her community.

 She soon launches an international tour as a performance artist, in which her disfigured body is the main attraction.
 She arrives at the Venice Biennale, where she meets Elena, a Swiss millionaire who buys the installation in which Gabi was traveling and who begins a love affair with her.
 Some time later, Elena dies due to an illness and leaves Gabi the skin of her face so that she can transplant it onto hers.
 Thanks to the power she has gained, Gabi manages to gift her former housemates with houses of their own and she is later elected governor of Buenos Aires Province.
 Once her term ends, she decides to retire and lead a quiet life in the city of Tigre, where she writes this story and lives with two European men in a polyamorous relationship.